influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/production_installation/data_node_installation.md

     influxdb  2706  0.2  7.0 571008 35376 ?
 Sl   15:37   0:16 /usr/bin/influxd -config /etc/influxdb/influxdb.conf

 If you do not see the expected output, the process is either not launching or is exiting prematurely.
-Check the [logs](/enterprise_influxdb/v1.3/administration/logs/) for error messages and verify the previous setup steps are complete.
+Check the [logs](/enterprise_influxdb/v1.5/administration/logs/) for error messages and verify the previous setup steps are complete.

 If you see the expected output, repeat for the remaining data nodes.
 Once all data nodes have been installed, configured, and launched, move on to the next section to join the data nodes to the cluster.

-## Join the Data Nodes to the Cluster
+## Join the data nodes to the cluster

 <dt>You should join your data nodes to the cluster only when you are adding a brand new node,
 either during the initial creation of your cluster or when growing the number of data nodes.